 The graduate placement of IBCE has been very satisfactory over the years.
 ‘Many graduates received multiple offers and some received return offers in September soon after completing their summer internships,’ said Mr. Lee.

-Based on the figures in the past three years, over 50% of IBCE graduates engaged themselves in the ‘Banking and Finance’ industry, in companies such as JP Morgan, Goldman Sachs, Hong Kong Stock Exchange and UBS Securities.
-Around 10% pursued a career in ‘Consulting’ and ‘Conglomerate’, and close to 10% furthered their studies.
+Based on the figures in the past five years, over 50% of IBCE graduates engaged themselves in the ‘Banking and Finance’ industry, in companies such as JP Morgan, Goldman Sachs, Hong Kong Stock Exchange and UBS Securities.
+A respective of 16% and 12% pursued a career in ‘Conglomerate / Marketing’ and ‘Consulting’ , and around 10% furthered their studies.
 An increasing number of IBCE graduates were seen starting up their own companies upon graduation.

 As Mr. Lee concluded, ‘IBCE graduates have been trained to feel comfortable with uncertainties.
 With the extensive exposure to global business gained and the supportive networks built up during their undergraduate years, I’m sure they will fare well with confidence in the China, the US and the global business sectors.’